andrzejlisek/BackupToMail/readme.md

 * Equality of number of segments in header of each existing segment \(the first found segment determines the correct number\)\.
 * Equality of nominal segment size in header of each existing segment \(the first found segment determines the correct size\)\.

-Thich checks does not download segments and is also useful to deletion messages\.Check existence with body controlThe check type is similar to **Check existence without body control**, but additionally downloads segment\.
+Thich checks does not download segments and is also useful to deletion messages\.

+### Check existence with body control

+The check type is similar to **Check existence without body control**, but additionally downloads segment\.
 This can detect the same things as above and additionally the following things:

 * The message contains readable segment bytes and is useful to download segment\.
 * Compares real segment digest to digest provided in header\.

+The check mode is very similar to download, the only difference is no saving the downloaded data\.

+### Check the header digest

-The check mode is very similar to download, the only difference is no saving the downloaded data\.Compare with header digestThis mode reads data from provided local data file name and calculates the digest based on the file for every correct message, withoud browsing body or attachment\.
-The calculated digest is compared with digest from header and if the digest differs, this messages is treated as bad\.This mode does not download segments from messages, it can detect:
+This mode reads data from provided local data file or digest name and generates the digest based on the file for every correct message, without browsing body or attachment\.
+The generated digest is compared with digest from header and if the digest differs, this messages is treated as bad\.
+This mode does not download segments from messages, it can detect:

 * Corrupted and incorrect messages\.
 * Difference between local file contents and message contents by assuming that message content digest equals to digest saved in message header\.

-Compare with body contents like **Compare with header digest**, this mode also reads the local file, but downloads segment from body \(attachment or text\) and compares the downloaded segment with the same segment from local file\.
+Check the body contents like **Check the header digest**, this mode also reads the local data file or digest file, but downloads segment from body \(attachment or text\) and compares the downloaded segment with the same segment from local data file or generates the digest of the downloaded segment and compares with the digest from the digest file\.
 If differs, this message is bad\.

 ## Deleting messages